salesforce/lwc-rfcs/text/0113-secure-script-container.md

 ## Drawbacks

-- We are potentially prolonging the life of our synthetic shadow dom polyfill, instead of encouraging community library authors to adopt Shadow DOM semantics.
 - The element may end up being anywhere from 5kb - 20kb.
 - Debugging these 3rd party libraries will become harder due to the javascript membrane.